Edith Jacqueline Ingram Grant

 Edith Jacqueline Ingram (16 January 1942 - 5 June 2020) was an American judge.
-She became the first African American woman judge in the United States in 1969.
+She and Romae Turner Powell became the first African American women judges in Georgia in 1968-1969.
 Ingram served on Hancock County Court of the Ordinary for 36 years.
 She moved to Hancock County's probate court in 1973, making her the first African American woman probate judge in the United States.
 Her service to the courts resulted in recognition from the Georgia General Assembly.
 Before becoming a judge, she taught at Georgia schools.

 Early life

 Born in 1942, Edith Ingram lived in Sparta, Georgia with her parents, Robert T. Ingram and Katherine Hunt Ingram, and two brothers, Jerold O. Ingram and Robert L. Ingram.
 She attended East End Elementary School and later graduated from L.S.
 Ingraham High School.
 After high school, Ingram attended The City College of New York to pursue a nursing degree.
 Ingram lived in New York for a brief time before returning to Georgia in 1960.
 She graduated from Fort Valley State College (FVSU) in 1963 with a Bachelor of Science in education.